K. N. Singh: Later years (1970 to late 1980s)

-Singh played prominent roles in movies such as Jhoota Kahin Ka (1970), Haathi Mere Saathi (1971) and Mere Jeevan Saathi (1972).
-His last prominent role was in the 1973 film Loafer.
+Singh played prominent roles in movies such as Jhoota Kahin Ka (1970), Haathi Mere Saathi (1971 film) and Mere Jeevan Saathi (1972 film).
+His last prominent role was in the 1973 film Loafer (1973 film).

 With advancing years, Singh became less active, particularly from the mid 1970s onwards.
 Many of his roles from the late 1970s onwards were mere cameo appearances, arranged with the sole purpose of ensuring that actors turned up on time – such was his stature that actors would never turn up late when K.N.
 Singh was on the set.
-His last appearance was in Woh Din Aayega (1986).
+His last but one appearance was in Woh Din Aayega (1986).He also acted in "Ajooba"(1991) which was his last film.

 Personal life

-Singh was the eldest among 6 siblings: a sister and five brothers.
-Because he was unable to have any children naturally, he adopted Pushkar, the son of his brother Bikram (who was once the editor of Filmfare magazine) as their son.
+Singh was the eldest among 6 siblings: a sister and five brothers.He adopted Pushkar, the son of his brother Bikram (who was once the editor of Filmfare magazine) as their son.

-Singh became completely blind in his last years.
+Singh became completely blind in his last years and had a fall in his home after which he was almost bedridden.
 He died in Mumbai on 31 January 2000 aged 91 and was survived by his adopted son Pushkar, who is a producer of television serials.